 sudo apt update sudo apt upgrade

 Step 2.
-Install Memcached on Debian Bullseye system.
+Install Memcached on the Debian Bullseye system.

 The Memcached package is available on Debian’s base repository and can be installed using the APT package manager.
 Install Memcached directly using the following command:

 Once the Memcached is installed, start the Memcached service and enable it to start at system reboot:

 sudo systemctl start memcached sudo systemctl enable memcached sudo systemctl status memcached

 By default, Memcached listens on port 11211 and you can verify as below:

 Active Internet connections (only servers) Proto Recv-Q Send-Q Local Address Foreign Address State PID/Program name tcp 0 0 127.0.0.1:11211 0.0.0.0:* LISTEN 2390/memcached tcp 0 0 0.0.0.0:22 0.0.0.0:* LISTEN 443/sshd: /usr/sbin tcp6 0 0 :::22 :::* LISTEN 443/sshd: /usr/sbin

 Step 3.
 Configure Memcached.

 Now that the Memcached is installed, its configuration file can be found at

 Change some default options as per your requirements: